bitforce/Algorithms/README.md

 algorithm directories--where the README is located.
 Resources used to make the README and contribute to the program are kept in a hidden `.res` folder.

+Unlike the java directory `make clean` operation, `python test.py clean` has no output and no option to create output.

 An in-place algorithm is one that transforms input without using any auxiliary memory/datastructure.